Reinforcement Learning to Rank Using Coarse-grained Rewards: Introduction

 \section{Introduction}

-Ranking lies at the core of many Information Retrieval (IR) tasks including web search \cite{schutze2008introduction,croft2010search} and recommender system \cite{zeng2021zero,xu2022learning,yang2022effective,xu2020commerce}.
-Learning to rank (LTR) typically applies machine learning techniques for ranking \cite{wei2017reinforcement,oosterhuis2018ranking,singh2019policy,yang2022effective,yang2021maximizing,yang2022can,chen2019top,zhao2015multimedia,karatzoglou2013learning,santos2013learning}.
-One of the popular approaches is to use Supervised Learning \cite{cakir2019deep,burges2010from,chen2019top} with document-level relevance annotation data \cite{oosterhuis2018ranking} to optimize ranking metrics \cite{wang2018lambdaloss,jagerman2022optimizing} such as normalized Discounted Cumulative Gain (nDCG), or Expected Reciprocal Rank (ERR).
-While this method has been proven effective, one of the main drawbacks is that in order to construct the loss function based on these metrics, the model requires fine-grained labels, i.e. the explicit relevance judgements of each query-document pair.
-On the one hand, such labels can often be expensive to attain (e.g. the high cost of human annotations) or suffer from different biases, e.g. trust bias and quality-of-context bias for click logs \cite{joachims2007evaluating,joachims2017accurately}; on the other hand, myopically optimizing ranking metrics hand-crafted from those fine-grained labels may not always serve the ultimate goal of the ranking systems (e.g. user satisfaction and engagements) directly.
+Ranking is indispensable across multiple Information Retrieval (IR) tasks, including web search~\cite{croft2010search, schutze2008introduction} and recommender systems~\cite{xu2020commerce,zeng2021zero,chen2019top,karatzoglou2013learning}.
+Learning to rank (LTR) typically applies machine learning techniques for ranking documents and items (i.e., ranking candidates)~\cite{wei2017reinforcement,oosterhuis2018ranking,yang2021maximizing,chen2019top,zhao2015multimedia,karatzoglou2013learning,santos2013learning}.
+One popular approach is supervised learning~\cite{burges2010ranknet,cakir2019deep} that applies document-level or item-level relevance annotations to construct and optimize ranking metrics~\cite{oosterhuis2018ranking,jagerman2022optimizing,wang2018lambdaloss} such as Normalized Discounted Cumulative Gain (NDCG)~\cite {jarvelin2002cumulated}.
+While effective, a major drawback of supervised learning is the dependence on fine-grained labels, i.e., explicit relevance judgments for each ranking candidate, to construct the loss function based on the metrics.
+On one hand, such labels can be costly to obtain (e.g., the high cost of human annotations~\cite{snow2008cheap,chapelle2009expected}) and suffer from biases (e.g., position bias, trust bias, and quality-of-context bias in click logs~\cite{joachims2007evaluating,joachims2017accurately}).
+On the other hand, optimizing ranking metrics based on these fine-grained labels may not always align directly with the ultimate goals of ranking systems, such as user satisfaction and engagement, or other complicated targets like provider-side fairness.

-Compared to fine-grained labels, coarse-grained labels, such as query reformation, second search result page examination, user scroll patterns, are abundant and can be easily collected from search logs to generate large-scale training data \cite{joachims2007evaluating,dupret2013absence,joachims2017accurately,liu2014skimming}.
-Some of recent works study the usage of RL algorithms in LTR task \cite{wei2017reinforcement,xu2020deep,xin2020self,zhou2020rlirank,singh2019policy,oosterhuis2018ranking}.
-While the Supervised Learning approach requires fine-grained labels to compute the evaluation metrics and construct the loss function, certain RL-algorithms, such as policy gradient, can directly use rewards from the environment to update the model \cite{sutton1999policy}.
-As a result, we can leverage this feature and train the RL-based model with coarse-grained labels as rewards.